Qarik-Group/operator-workshop/README.md

 # operator-workshop

-First open this git repo in your browswer, as we will not clone to your local hard-drive, but to a remote jumpbox.
+First open this git repo in your browser, as we will not clone to your local hard-drive, but to a remote jumpbox.

 https://github.com/starkandwayne/operator-workshop